-Unsurprisingly, people who don't brush their teeth regularly are more likely to have stained or discolored teeth.
+Regular dental hygiene practices are important, and for those who might need extra help, teeth whitening in Melbourne offers services to combat staining and discoloration for a brighter smile.
 Therefore, bad oral hygiene leads to the growth and accumulation of bacteria, plaque, and tartar, resulting in stained teeth.

 Some people are born with strong teeth and thick enamel; others have the opposite.
 Therefore, genetics can significantly impact the color of your teeth.